aws/aws-sdk-js/.github/ISSUE_TEMPLATE/---bug-report.md

 Paste output of `npx envinfo --browsers` or `node -v`

 **To Reproduce (observed behavior)**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior (please share code or minimal repo)

 **Expected behavior**
 A clear and concise description of what you expected to happen.